Hebrews Chapter Nine

 Hebrews 9:13 & 14

-The blood of goats and bulls and the ashes of a heifer sprinkled on those who are ceremonially unclean sanctify them so that they are outwardly clean.
-How much more, then, will the blood of Christ, who through the eternal Spirit offered himself unblemished to God, cleanse our consciences from acts that lead to death, so that we may serve the living God!
+For if sprinkling ceremonially unclean persons with the blood of goats and bulls and the ashes of a heifer restores their outward purity; then how much more the blood of the Messiah, who, through the eternal Spirit, offered himself to God as a sacrifice without blemish, will purify our conscience from works that lead to death, so that we can serve the living God!

 The sacrifices at the temple made a man clean on the outside but could not remove the guilt from our consciences.
 Jesus presented himself as a perfect sacrifice that can clean the conscience as well as the outside.